 Is it free to start?

 Yes.
 There is no monthly Pico fee until you register more than 500 records.
 Transaction fees apply to all purchases processed by Pico.
+Currently, Pico does not offer any discounts for non-profits organizations.
 For more information, explore our pricing page.

 What are records?